yi-shiuan-tung/tractor/README.md

 - Supports take-backs
 - Sound notifications on your turn
 - Shows the currently winning player in each trick
-- View the most recent trick
+- View the previous trick
 - Automatic card drawing during the draw phase
 - AI players